 _022_BinaryTree.java Documentation#

 This Java code implements various operations on a binary tree data structure.
-It includes methods for calculating height, performing level-order traversal, finding the diameter, determining node-to-root paths, identifying the lowest common ancestor, and performing zigzag level order traversal.
+It defines a Node class representing tree nodes and provides methods for calculating tree height, performing level-order traversal, finding the diameter, determining node-to-root paths, identifying the lowest common ancestor, and implementing zigzag printing.

 1. Overview#

-The code defines a Node class representing nodes in a binary tree, each containing a value and references to its left and right children.
-The main functionality is encapsulated in several static methods within the _022_BinaryTree class:
+• Node Class: Represents a node in the binary tree, containing a value and references to its left and right children.

-• nthLevelData(Node root, int level): Prints the data of nodes at a specified level.
+• nthLevelData: Prints nodes at a specified level.

 public static class Node {